kubernetes/kubernetes/staging/src/k8s.io/metrics/IMPLEMENTATIONS.md

   Coming soon: Implementation of the custom metrics provider to support in-cluster metrics collected by the Datadog Agents.

 - [Kube Metrics Adapter](https://github.com/zalando-incubator/kube-metrics-adapter).
 A general purpose metrics adapter for Kubernetes that can collect and serve custom and external metrics for Horizontal Pod Autoscaling.
+  Provides the ability to scrape pods directly or from Prometheus through user defined queries.
+  Also capable of serving external metrics from a number of sources including AWS' SQS and [ZMON monitoring](https://github.com/zalando/zmon).